-The key management personnel of the Academy Trust comprise the Trustees and Members as disclosed on page 1.
+The key management personnel of the academy trust comprise the Directors and members as disclosed on page 1.

-The remuneration policy, setting the terms and conditions for the key management personnel, was developed and approved by the board of Trustees, after taking advice from the headteachers and following guidance from the relevant professional pay review bodies.
+The remuneration policy, setting the terms and conditions for the key management personnel, was developed and approved by the board of directors, after taking advice from the headteachers and following guidance from the relevant professional pay review bodies.
 Naturally the headteachers were not involved in setting their own remuneration package.

-Only the staff Trustee who is the chief executive officer, is remunerated, and they only receive remuneration in respect of services they provide under their contracts of employment, and not in respect of their role as Trustee.
-Specific disclosures concerning staff Trustee's remuneration is included in note 11.
+Only the staff director which is the chief executive officer, is remunerated, and they only receive remuneration in respect of services they provide under their contracts of employment, and not in respect of their role as trustees.

-The day to day running of the remuneration policy is delegated to the headteachers and monitored by the Academy governing body or the finance and resources committee (in schools where they have retained the committee) and discussed and reviewed by the board of Trustees.
-All details for setting pay and remuneration of key management personnel are set out in the pay policy and appraisal policy which are reviewed annually by the board of Trustees.
+The day to day running of the remuneration policy is delegated to the headteachers and monitored by the academy governing body and discussed and reviewed by the board of directors.
+All details for setting pay and remuneration of key management personnel are set out in the Pay Policy which is reviewed annually by the board of directors.

-Remuneration of key management personnel is set at an individual level, and where possible the Trustees have taken external professional advice.
-Senior management salaries are linked to pay spines, helping Trustees conclude that each individual remuneration is at an appropriate level.
+Remuneration of key management personnel is set at an individual level, and where possible the directors have taken external professional advice.
+Senior management salaries are linked to pay spines, helping directors conclude that each individual remuneration is at an appropriate level.
 As such salaries are linked to factors such as length of service and experience.
 Total remuneration packages include employer pension contribution rates at specific approved rates.

-The board always bear in mind the charitable status of the Academy Trust and recognise the fact the trust receives funding under a funding agreement with the Secretary of State for Education, and therefore ensure the remuneration paid to senior management personnel never exceeds a reasonable amount that provides value for money to the Trust.
+The board always bear in mind the charitable status of the academy trust and recognise the fact the trust receives funding under a funding agreement with the Secretary of State for Education, and therefore ensure the remuneration paid to senior management personnel never exceeds a reasonable amount that provides value for money to the trust.
 The performance of senior management personnel is reviewed on a regular basis to ensure continuing value for money.
 Benchmarking is conducted annually using Kreston and UHY benchmarking reports.